Is Open Doors affiliated with other organisations? Which ones?

 Every country has different needs and every church has its own unique struggles.
 We are careful not to push our own agenda on the church.

-If a pastor needs a pulpit, we help supply that.
-If they request Bibles, we are quick to provide what we can.
+If a church needs rebuilding, we help with that.
+If a pastor requests Bibles, we are quick to provide what we can.
 We have also helped with economic relief, rebuilding of destroyed churches and whatever else our brothers and sisters have requested.

 Open Doors delivers standard (Protestant) Bibles.
 Most of the work Open Doors does takes place in non-English speaking countries, so the Bibles we distribute are most often in other languages.
 All of the translations are fully approved by the Bible Societies.